apiwitp2070/InfraDB/README.md

 ### Cloudflare

 - Create Cloudflare R2 buckets from a single dashboard and automatically enable the dev domain.
+- List, create and update your DNS records.

 ## Running Development Server